-Grey shading is an easy way to add depth and interest to your layout without adding “busy-ness”.
-Once you have the right supplies and get the hang of it, it’s quick, easy, and really adds a “wow” factor to “studyblr notes” and bullet journals.
+Grey shading one of my best bullet journal tips to add depth and interest to your bullet journal layout.
+Once you have the right supplies and get the hang of it, it’s quick, easy, and really adds a “wow” factor to creative class notes and bullet journals.

 Supplies for Grey Marker Shading